0

 GENERAL COMMENTS:

-The livestock complex is again trading lower as traders continue to yearn
+The livestock complex is trading mixed as the cattle complex is trading

-cents per bushel and May soybean meal is down $9.10.
-The Dow Jones Industrial
+1/2 cents per bushel and August soybean meal is down $1.00.
+The Dow Jones

 LIVE CATTLE: